Best Web Hosting for Next.js Sites 2026: 10 Providers Ranked

 Cons:

-• "Turbo" marketing is overhyped (honestly, it's a bit embarrassing)
+- "Turbo" marketing is overhyped (and frankly a bit much)

-• Managed Next.js isn't a thing here — manual setup required
+- No managed Next.js layer — manual setup required

 8. DreamHost — Best for Open-Source Developers

-DreamHost has been around since 1997 — which, as a fun aside, means they predate Google by about a year — and they've built a solid reputation with open-source advocates.
-Their DreamCompute (OpenStack-based cloud) gives you full VPS-style control with Node.js support, and they have a transparent privacy stance that some teams genuinely care about.
+DreamHost has been around since 1997 — which, as a fun fact, makes them older than Google by a year — and they've built serious trust with open-source developers.
+Their DreamCompute (OpenStack-based cloud) gives you full VPS-style control with Node.js support, and they're transparent about privacy and data — something some teams really care about.

-Honest take: DreamHost isn't the fastest or most feature-rich option for Next.js specifically.
-But they're reliable, reasonably priced, and DreamCompute is solid for developers who are comfortable with Linux server management.
-If you care about who's holding your data and how, DreamHost deserves a look.
+Real talk: DreamHost isn't the fastest or most feature-complete for Next.js specifically.
+But they're reliable, reasonably priced, and DreamCompute is solid if you're comfortable managing a Linux server.
+If you care about who's holding your data and how they're treating it, DreamHost deserves serious consideration.

 Key Features: